In this guide

 By-Election Markets (Live in 2026)

-- Established patterns from prior by-elections reflecting government mid-term performance
+- Established patterns from prior by-elections reflecting mid-term government performance

 How to Trade UK Election Markets on Polymarket

-UK political contracts on Polymarket operate as binary YES/NO propositions.
+On Polymarket, UK political contracts operate as binary YES/NO propositions.
 Effective approaches include:

 Strategy 1: Local By-Election Intelligence